NREL/OpenStudio-ERI/docs/source/software_connection.rst

 cooling tower            true            HydronicAndAirDistribution                          electricity
 =======================  ==============  ==================================================  =================  =======================  ====================  ===============  =============================

-For an air conditioner connect to a furnace, the fan power may only be provided for one of the two systems.
+For an air conditioner connected to a furnace, if fan powers are provided for both systems they must be equal.

 Central air conditioners can also have the ``CompressorType`` specified; if not provided, it is assumed as follows: